Contact us: +91 9550333722 040 - 40102781

 Physical properties

-Metastable over long periods of time despite being less thermodynamically stable than rutile.
-However, above 700°C, the irreversible and rapid monotropic conversion of anatase to rutile occurs.
-It exhibits a greater transparency in the near-UV than rutile.
-With an absorption edge at 385 nm, anatase absorbs less light at the blue end of the visible spectrum and has a blue tone.
+Anatase is metastable over long periods despite being less thermodynamically stable than rutile.
+However, it irreversibly and rapidly converts to rutile above 700°C. Anatase is more transparent in the near-UV than rutile, with an absorption edge at 385 nm.
+It absorbs less blue light and has a blue tone.

 The Uses of Titanium dioxide